ase1210/Cluck/README.md

 [Cluck live](https://cluck-cluck.herokuapp.com/#/)

 Cluck is a messaging app clone of Slack.
+You can cluck in real time with other users, and create, join and leave channels.
 The backend is powered by Ruby on Rails while the frontend is built with React/Redux.
 Live chat is enabled through the use of WebSockets.